twist0R/tw_antipowergaming/README.md

 ![kurat420-AntiPowergamingScript](https://www.westhillhurst.com/wp-content/uploads/2018/05/banner-mustang-26may2016.jpg)

-# 🎅🎄🎁 kurat420 AntiPower Gaming Script used with any Framework 🍪🦌🤶
+# 🎅🎄🎁 kurat420 ANTIPOWERGAMING Script used with any Framework 🍪🦌🤶
 <br>
-Improved off of the newest AntiPowerGaming Script.
+Improved off of the newest ANTIPOWERGAMING Script.
 Written in .lua
 <br>
 Runs at ~ 0.01 to 0.02 ms if you have more optimization suggestions feel free to reach out